jonpulsifer/ts/apps/slingshot/README.md

 1. Push your code to GitHub
 2. Import the project in [Vercel Dashboard](https://vercel.com/new)
-3. Add environment variables:
-   - `BLOB_READ_WRITE_TOKEN`: Your Vercel Blob token
+3. Ensure Workload Identity Federation is configured for your Vercel project
 4. Deploy!

-The platform is optimized for Vercel's serverless architecture and will automatically scale.
+The platform uses Google Cloud Storage with Workload Identity Federation for authentication when deployed on Vercel, and will automatically scale.

 ## Limitations